Guddu Barrage: Rehabilitation of Guddu Barrage

 The Guddu Barrage has a span of 1,400 meters.
 It consists of 64 gates of 18 meters each and one navigation lock with a span of 15 meters.
 The barrage is also used for river control and flood management.
 It has been designed to pass a super-flood discharge of up to 33,980 cubic metres per seconds (m3/sec).
 The barrage is also an important transport link across the River Indus and provides cooling water for the thermal power station at Guddu while two major gas lines cross the barrage.

 The barrage was commissioned in 1962 and has now seen over 50 years of active service.
 Sindh Barrages Improvement Project (SBIP) under which the Guddu Barrage rehabilitation will be carried out is needed due to natural ageing of the infrastructure.
 The rehabilitation work will eliminate possible sources of failure and potentially give the structure another 50 years of life.
 The SBIP will support the gate replacement works to improve the regulation and the flow of the barrage, the replacement of 64 main barrage steel gates, 25 main canal head regulator gates, and hoist gears including all mechanical and electrical equipment.

-This project will also finance the independent Panel of Experts, who will review, monitor, evaluate, and help guide the rehabilitation process with regards to the safety of the barrage.
+This project will also finance the independent Panel of Experts, who will review, monitor, evaluate, and help guide the rehabilitation process with regard to the safety of the barrage.
 The primary beneficiaries include over 2.6 million people, across three million acres of irrigated land in Kashmore, Ghotki, Jacobabad, Sukkur, and Shikarpur districts of Sindh, and Nasirabad and Jafarabad districts of Balochistan, who will receive reliable supply of water while local communities in flood-vulnerable areas who will benefit from improvement in flood management and reduction in risks of embankment breaches; since the capacity of the barrage to pass flood waters will improve as well.